University Maintenance Loan Payment Dates 2023/24: England, Scotland, Wales and NI

 What is a maintenance loan?

-A student maintenance loan is a loan from the government to help students pay for their university fees and living costs.
 University courses in the UK currently cost a maximum of £9,250 per year, or and £4,625 for part-time study, while living costs will vary based on where you’re attending university and where you choose to live.
 Every student in the UK is entitled to two types of student loan, a tuition fees loan and a maintenance loan.

-You may also hear the term SLC disbursement, which is simply is the process of receiving your Student Loans Company (SLC) payment.
+You may also hear the term SLC disbursement, which is simply the process of receiving your Student Loans Company (SLC) payment.

 Student finance payment dates